San Diego, California, USA travel guide

 Insider Tip

-2:30 PM·Rent a cruiser bike from Cheap Rentals and explore the iconic Pacific Beach Boardwalk, stretching 3 miles to Mission Beach.
+2:30 PM·Rent a cruiser bike from Cheap Rentals and explore the iconic Pacific Beach Boardwalk, stretching three miles down to Mission Beach.

 Why Visit